 #UMassDBelieves | National “This I Believe” Project

-#UMassDBelieves was inspired by the 2004-2009 acclaimed National Public Radio (NPR) series “This We Believe,” which featured essays from diverse contributors, including novelist Amy Tan and boxing hero Muhammad Ali.
+#UMassDBelieves was inspired by the 2004-2009 acclaimed National Public Radio (NPR) series “This I Believe,” which featured essays from diverse contributors, including novelist Amy Tan and boxing hero Muhammad Ali.
 We link to their essays and recordings at the bottom of this page.

 This I Believe engaged listeners in a discussion of the core beliefs that guide their daily lives.
 We heard from people of all walks of life — the very young and the very old, the famous and the previously unknown, Nobel laureates, teachers, prison inmates, students, politicians, farmers, poets, entrepreneurs, activists and executives.¹